 Reason #5: Law and legal reasons

-Finally, a U.S. passport application could be turned down for a few legal reasons:
+Finally, a U.S. passport application could be turned down for a few legal reasons.
+Here’s who can’t get a passport:

-- Missed payments on a loan from the U.S. Department of State
+- You missed payments on a loan from the U.S. Department of State

 As we have revised most of the possible reasons why your passport application may get rejected, now the question is: what next?